nf-core/mag/docs/output.md

 </details>

-The pipeline can also generate downstream pipeline input samplesheets.
+The pipeline can also generate input samplesheets for downstream pipelines.
 These are stored in `<outdir>/downstream_samplesheets`.

 ### MultiQC